What we do

 - Two site visits to search for evidence of water voles, including feeding remains, latrines, footprints and grazed ‘lawns’.
 These visits comprise an early season visit (Mid April-June) and a late season visit (July-September).
 Survey visits are generally completed at least two months apart.

 Mitigation & Licensing

-Middlemarch Environmental has a proven track record of successful mitigation design, licence application and implementation.
+Middlemarch Environmental have a proven track record of successful mitigation design, licence application and implementation.
 In particular, a number of recent projects have involved large scale water vole mitigation and habitat creation.

-In addition to otter and water vole surveys, Middlemarch Environmental has extensive experience of providing cost-effective ecological solutions for all aspects of otter assessment and mitigation and can also provide the following services:
+In addition to otter and water vole surveys, Middlemarch Environmental have extensive experience of providing cost-effective ecological solutions for all aspects of otter assessment and mitigation and can also provide the following services:

 - Habitat disturbance: provision of experienced ecological clerk of works

 - Advising on how to incorporate aquatic mammals into development